 Layouts for templates and layouts for archives typically include some “static” texts like page section headings and some “dynamic” content, like the contents of the posts and pages.
 For layouts, you need to translate only the static texts, and WPML will automatically load all the dynamic content in the correct language.

-Let’s take a look at an example similar to the one discussed on the page about translating Content Templates, WordPress Archives, Views, and Toolset forms.
+Let’s take a look at an example similar to the one discussed on the page about translating Content Templates, WordPress Archives, and Views.